Apprentice – Journeyman – Master

-Would you like to become a licensed electrician/journeyman?
-According to the Massachusetts State Board of Electrical Examiners, before you take the licensing exam you must complete: 8000 hours of employment (approximately 4 years) as an apprentice under the direct supervision of a holder of a MA Class B Journeyman’s license and 600 hours of classroom instruction (8 modules – approximately 75 hours each) in electrical code and theory from an approved school based on the current National Electrical Code.
+Would you like to become a licensed electrician?
+According to the Massachusetts State Board of Electrical Examiners, before you take the licensing exam you must complete 8000 hours of employment (approximately 4 years) as an apprentice under the direct supervision of a holder of a MA Class B Journeyman’s license and 600 hours of classroom instruction (8 modules – approximately 75 hours each) in electrical code and theory from an approved school based on the current National Electrical Code.

-Cost: $600 per module (textbooks not included)
+Cost: $1,200 per 150 hours (textbooks not included)

 Journeyman Electrician Education – 600 hours (75 hours per module)

 Module 1: Jobsite and Electrical Safety, Introduction to the National Electrical Code and Process, DC/Alarm Theory, and Basic Math.